ACLU sues two psychologists who devised CIA interrogation program

 The lawsuit said the psychologists were liable for war crimes including torture and non-consensual medical and scientific human experimentation.

-“I‘m really not responding to any of those allegations,” Mitchell told Reuters by telephone from his Florida home.

-After the Senate report was released in December, Mitchell told Reuters it was “a bunch of hooey” and “took things out of context.”
-There was no immediate comment from Jessen or the CIA.

-The CIA outsourced more than 80 percent of its interrogation program to Mitchell Jessen & Associates of Spokane, Washington, for its work from 2005 until 2009, the Senate report said.
+The CIA outsourced more than 80 percent of its interrogation program to the company, Mitchell Jessen & Associates of Spokane, Washington, for its work from 2005 until the termination of the arrangement in 2009, the Senate report said.
 The CIA also paid the company $1 million to protect it and its employees from legal liability.

-The lawsuit seeks unspecified damages of at least $75,000 for the men.
-(Additional reporting by Matt Spetalnick)
+The lawsuit seeks unspecified damages of a minimum $75,000 for the men.